-- Lack o requirement for a Special Compliance Official.
+- Lack of requirement for a Special Compliance Official.

 The Voluntary Disclosure Program is an excellent way for companies to avoid harsh penalties in the future for past mistakes.

-It’s important to do everything you can to streamline the process, and here are avoid common errors with Self-Disclosure:
+It’s important to do everything you can to streamline the process.

 - Do not inundate the government with separate disclosures every time you encounter a problem.
 Instead, conduct a thorough investigation of past violations and then coordinate comprehensive disclosure(s) to the appropriate agencies.